Blocking ads removes funding from us!

 However, the notebook sometimes quickly became loud when simply watching YouTube videos or other multimedia content and turned the fan fully up.
 This then often ran for an hour.
 On other days, however, that didn't happen at all.

-Also the hexa core ProWith its maximum clock of 4,8 GHz, the processor cannot really be used for long periods of time.
-In stress tests, the clock throttles significantly after just a few seconds or minutes, making the i9 unusable.
-Realistically, another model would have been sufficient here, the i9-8950HK is - in my opinion - not really necessary and useful.
+The hexa-core processor, with its maximum clock speed of 4,8 GHz, cannot really be used for long periods of time.
+During stress tests, the clock speed is significantly throttled after just a few seconds or minutes, rendering the i9 unusable.
+Realistically, another model would have been sufficient here; the i9-8950HK is not really necessary or useful - in my opinion.

 The connections have not been saved and they are also moving with the times.
 In addition to a power connection, there is also an HDMI and two Thunderbolt 3 ports on the left.
 On the right side there is a 3,5 mm combo jack, a micro SD reader and two USB 3.1 ports.
 An SD card reader is definitely missing here, as it would certainly have had space.